ejjjjkang/al-folio/_pages/about.md

 Eunjeong received **Master of Arts and Science degree** from the Department of Art and Technology at Sogang University in Korea.

-Before starting the academic life, she worked as a digital advertising content planner for about 3 years.
+Before starting the academic life, I worked as a digital advertising content planner for about 3 years.
+I majored in Advertising and Public Relations, but I took additional college courses for computer science and math, which is required for multidisciplinary study.

 You can confirm my CV @ [here](https://docs.google.com/document/d/1qHcXlC2tz-_s7MbvZIfg-cwp5LtR9dXpFsYHLS_Tc6Q/edit){:target="\_blank"}.